-In 2013, CDB diversified its financial services products to adapt to the changes brought about by China's railway industry reform.
-The Bank deepened its cooperation with China Railway Corporation on railway construction, rolling stock procurement, bond underwriting and asset securitization, and provided financing support to projects of intercity railway, urban railway and railway construction for resource development.
-The Bank also actively supported the initiative of international expansion in the railway sector.
-Total loan disbursement for the sector amounted to RMB 113.9 billion in 2013.
-As of the end of 2013, the Bank had an outstanding loan balance of RMB 541.1 billion to the railway industry, maintaining its leading position in that market sector.
+In 2014, CDB diversified its financial services products to adapt to the changes brought about by China's railway industry reform.
+The Bank deepened its cooperation with China Railway Corporation on railway construction, rolling stock procurement, bond underwriting and asset securitization, and actively supported the initiative for international expansion in the railway sector.
+The Bank also provided financing support to projects of intercity railway, urban railway, railway construction for resource development and mixed-ownership railway construction, as well as land acquisition and relocation for joint-venture railway projects.
+Total loan disbursement for the sector amounted to RMB 236.7 billion in 2014.
+As of the end of 2014, the Bank had an outstanding loan balance of RMB 762.5 billion to the railway industry, maintaining its leading position in that market sector.

 PETROLEUM AND PETROCHEMICAL

 In 2014, the Bank actively worked in line with the nation's development strategies and planning for the oil and gas industry by increasing financing support to key central SOEs as well as the nation's strategic and commercial petroleum reserves.
 It also made active efforts in project implementation with partner countries/regions in various energy projects.
 During the year, the Bank disbursed more than RMB 192.4 billion in loans to support a number of oil and gas infrastructure projects, including the Yuedong LNG Terminal.
 As of the end of 2014, the Bank's outstanding loan balance in this sector was RMB 524.3 billion.